 A cant-style carry is a slightly modified version of the scout, with the blade rotated 45 degrees up or down.
 Many knife experts believe that angled blades deploy easier and are more comfortable.

 The disadvantage is you limit yourself to one hand.
-If your dominant hand becomes disabled, there’s a good chance you won’t be able to access your knife at all.
+If your dominant hand becomes disabled, there’s a good chance you won’t be able to grip your knife at all.

 6. Static-Line Pocket Carry

 A rather small blade is required to pocket-carry a fixed-blade knife.
 You’ll want to attach a static line from the sheath to a belt loop to ensure you don’t lose the sheath on the draw.